McCallLabBU/neurodegeneration_vacuole_quantification/README.md

 # Aim

-To identify whether there is a statistically significant difference in the **number, size,** and **spatial distribution** of neurodegeneration vacuoles in drpr -/- vs w1118 brains in whole-mount 2-photon microscopy images.
+To identify whether there is a statistically significant difference in the **number, size,** and **spatial distribution** of neurodegeneration vacuoles in whole-mount 2-photon microscopy images of _D.melanogaster_ brains

 # Data